 All the key points mentioned in the “Coding Rules” do not have to be fulfilled to assign the respective categories.

-If you have difficulties assigning the concepts from the wordlist to the given categories, sort them into the 4 “rest categories” (pos., neg., amiv., neutr.) => You should use the comment column (C) to explain why you are assigning a term to a “rest category”.
+If you have difficulties assigning the concepts from the wordlist to the given categories, sort them into the 4 “rest categories” (pos., neg., amiv., neutr. considering the valence) > you should use the comment column (C) to explain why you are assigning a term to a “rest category”.

-In the end of the document, after the coding guidelines, you will find a table showing the complementary terms of the coding guidelines (such as safety vs. risk) as well as possible connections between the various concepts.
-The table can help you to visualize the connections between the codes.
+In the end of the document, after the coding guidelines, you will find a graphic showing the complementary terms of the coding guidelines (such as safety vs. risk) as well the differentiation between the terms (coding rules).

 You can write comments if you have assigned concepts to categories but have questions/uncertainties.

+Please assign every word to one (but only) one of the provided codes in the category system.

 If you have any questions or something is unclear, please send me an E-Mail: louisa.estadieu@philosophie.uni-freiburg.de